DSB Class MF: IC2 "InterCity 2"

-The second of the IC3's offspring is often described as a "discount edition of the IC3", which is not entirely fair.
+The second of the IC3's offspring is often described as a "discount edition of the IC3".
 It was designed in 1992–1993, when some private railway operators in Denmark were looking for new trains.
 It was originally proposed to be an IC3 with the center carriage (the FF) removed, and without engines in one of the remaining carriages.
 This design did not entirely satisfy representatives of the private railways, so instead, after some debate, it was redesigned to its current appearance.

 IC2 is a further development of IC3.
 It was designed for use on the private lines and on certain local lines, as suggested by the designation "RL2D" which is believed to mean "Regional Local 2 Diesel", with 2 being the number of carriages.

 The IC2 consists of 2 carriages, the MF and the FS.
 The MF is a combined engine and passenger carriage, and has its set of doors placed towards the cab of the carriage, actually as close to the bogies as possible.
 The MF houses the engines, which are mounted under the floor in the middle of the carriage.
-It has two engines, delivering a total of 627 kW (840 hp), and drives the train in the same way as the MFA/MFB carriages drives the IC3.
+It has two engines, delivering a total of 627 kW (840 hp), and drives the train in the same way as the MFA/MFB carriages drive the IC3.